-Amelia is now almost 6 years old.
-She has had many ups and downs over the years.
+Amelia is now almost 7 years old.
+She’s had many ups and downs over the years.
 Within the first six months of her diagnosis, she completely lost the ability to walk, crawl, and sit up on her own.
 She stopped laughing and smiling.
 She went completely blind.
 She has multiple seizures daily and is on several anti-epileptic medications.
-A year ago we had a g-tube placed when she was suddenly not able to swallow effectively after a long seizure that landed her in the hospital (one of many hospital stays this year).
-We now use a wheelchair for Amelia and she requires equipment such as a suction machine, feeding pump, and most recently, a cough assist machine as she has had pneumonia twice in the past 6 months.
-Due to her need for 24 hour care and poor sleeping habits (also a hallmark symptom of Batten Disease), my husband and I have to be close to her at all times, often taking turns staying up with her during the night.
+We had a g-tube placed when she was 4 years old.
+She had lost the ability to swallow effectively after a long seizure that landed her in the hospital (one of many hospital stays that year).
+We now use a wheelchair for Amelia and she requires equipment such as a suction machine, Theravest, cough assist, feeding pump, and pulse oximeter.
+Due to her need for 24-hour care and poor sleeping habits (also a hallmark symptom of Batten Disease), my husband and I have to be close to her at all times, often taking turns staying up with her during the night.
 One of us has to ride in the back seat with Amelia to keep her head in proper position in her carseat and to provide suctioning when needed.
 It is definitely not the life we envisioned for our beautiful girl, but we do it.
 And we do it with love.

 Throughout this journey, we try to walk the line between grief for what was lost and what will never be, and what we still have to be thankful for.
 About a year and a half into this journey, Amelia started smiling again.
 And laughing.
 I can’t even describe how that filled our soul and gave us renewed strength.
 We have learned not to take a single thing for granted.
 Amelia isn’t able to tell us she loves us, but when she smiles at us, we feel it.

 Amelia is a true rare disease warrior.
 She is tough, resilient, and deals with more challenges than most of us will ever face in our lifetime.
-She loves music and floating in the hot tub.
-She enjoys listening to her cousins chatting and arguing and running around.
-She smiles at silly noises and thinks it’s great fun when we “jog” her legs or bounce her.
+She enjoys listening to Taylor Swift, floating in the hot tub, and going on outdoor adventures when the weather is nice.
 We spend our days singing and snuggling and doing arts and crafts.
 Sitting by the fire pit, going to the beach, or walking around the local nature preserve are also family favorites.